mpdairy/posh/README.md

 ## Pattern Matching

 The datom pattern matcher is used to find if any pertinant datoms have been transacted in the database.
+If you stick to just using `q` and `pull`, you won't need to do any pattern matching, but you might want it for `when-tx!` and most certainly you'll want it if you use `db-tx`.

 The pattern can either be a list of patterns or a tuple of a list of patterns and a query.

 To play around with the datom matcher: